Best US Stocks in the UK to Watch

 Some of the hottest US stock IPOs rumored for 2021 include:

 Now, if you’re wondering how to invest in IPOs in the UK, very few brokers give you access.
 The go-to platform in this respective is often Hargreaves Lansdown, albeit, you do need to keep an eye on fees as they are somewhat on the high side.
-Alternatively, although eToro doesn’t offer direct access to IPOs, we often find that newly listed US stocks appear on the platform the same or the very next day.

-Best Stock Brokers to Buy US Stocks
+Stock Brokers Providing Access to US Stocks

-Once you have decided which US shares to buy, you then need to find a UK stock broker or stock trading app that gives you access to the American markets.
+Once you have decided which the US shares to buy, you then need to find a UK stock broker or stock trading app that gives you access to the American markets.
 These days, you’ve got dozens of potential brokers to choose from.

 However, not only do you need to ensure that the platform is regulated and that accepts your preferred payment method – but you also need to look at fees.
 This is because most UK brokers charge a premium to invest in international shares.